jackd248/db-sync-tool/docs/CONFIG.md

 log_file:
 # List of tables to ignore for the synchronisation
 ignore_table: []
+# List of tables to truncate before the synchronisation
+truncate_table: []
 # Disable the check dump feature, to verify the completeness of the created dump file (default: true)
 check_dump:
 # Additional console scripts